erhauser/bioschemas-ghpages-markup-tutorial/README.md

 ### Validating the pages against FAIR-Checker/Bioschemas validator
 Let's try now a validator specific for Bioschemas.
 Go to [FAIR-Checker](https://fair-checker.france-bioinformatique.fr/) and click on the blue button "Inspect".

-On Step 1, add the URL for either the [software page](https://philreeddata.github.io/bioschemas-ghpages-markup-tutorial/software.html) or the [dataset page](https://philreeddata.github.io/bioschemas-ghpages-markup-tutorial/dataset.html) and click on "Build Knowledge Graph"
+On Step 1, add the URL for either the [dataset page](https://philreeddata.github.io/bioschemas-ghpages-markup-tutorial/dataset.html) and click on "Build Knowledge Graph"

 ![Inspector Step 1](./images/checker-step1.png)